How to find the best ebook reader for you

 The e-reader screen should be clear to read in normal lighting conditions so it doesn't cause eyestrain.
 If you want to read in low-light conditions you'll need some form of lighting, either built-in back- or side-lighting, or external lighting.
 Some devices come with an external book light built-in or as an attachment (this may be an optional extra).

 Most e-readers have built-in (on-board) memory and some also have microSD memory card slots that allow you to read as many ebooks as the card can store.
 The on-board memory generally ranges from 512MB to 4GB (1GB will hold about 1000 books).

-E-readers range in price from $100 for an Amazon Kindle or $120 for a Kobo, to $399 for a Kindle Voyage or over $400 for the latest Kindle Oasis.
+E-readers range in price from $100 for an Amazon Kindle or $120 for a Kobo, to over $400 for the latest Kindle Oasis or Kobo Forma.
 In comparison, an e-reader tablet alternative like the iPad Mini is or $299, or $399 for the high-resolution Retina Display model.